 “We are going to be in position for the next generation.
 I think we are in good shape.”

-Kevin Creechan says J Thomson Colour will remain a general commercial printer.
+Kevin Creechan says J Thomson Colour will remain a general commercial printer, without specialising in any particular product.
+This places the emphasis on operating technology which is highly versatile.

-The company runs a comprehensive finishing department with both saddle stitching and perfect binding.
+The company runs a comprehensive finishing department with both saddle stitching and perfect binding supported by lamination.
+The digital department is self contained and has its own finishing capability.

-Calendars for 2019, tourist work, university prospectus books, brochures form the mix of work at J Thomson Colour.
+Calendars for 2019, tourist work, university prospectus books, brochures, report and accounts form the mix of work at J Thomson Colour.
+It evens out the flow of work across the year.